 - In another shallow dish, whisk together the egg whites and mustard.

-- Bake chops for 20 to 25 minutes or until the internal temperature on an instant-read thermometer reaches 150 degrees.
-Remove from oven and let sit for 5 minutes before serving.
+- Bake chops for 20 to 25 minutes or until the internal temperature on an instant-read thermometer reaches 145 degrees.
+Remove from oven and let chops sit for 3 minutes before serving.

 - Garnish with additional fresh thyme and serve with a lemon wedge on the side.